Water site headerMasthead Island, Great Barrier Reef Print-me keygo to Water Visitor Book contributions

 Treatment of contaminated water

 Bubble coalescence is inhibited in saltwater, enabling a method for desalinating seawater [2186] or other brackish water.
 A high surface area of many tiny bubbles is produced in a bubble column evaporator (using a sintered glass gas entry) using saltwater, but not in freshwater as then the bubbles coalesce.
 This allows the rapid production of water-saturated air that can then be condensed.
-The hot bubble column evaporator process produces hot gas bubbles of 1-3
+The hot bubble column evaporator process produces hot gas bubbles of 1-3 mm of diameter that can be used to sterilize the water [3768].

 The disinfection of water is commonly achieved [3768] by using UV lamps or chlorine (through hypochlorous acid or chlorine dioxide), or ozone.